DouglasOttoDavila/filter-and-extract-from-csv-tool/README.md

 ## How-To
 1. In your console, install it by using `npm install -y` command.
 2. After installed, drop your CSV file inside the main project folder.
-Rename it to `input.csv`.
+3. Rename it using `node rename.js`.
-3. Then, just enter the following command: `node filterCSVtoXLSX.js`
+4. Process the file(s) by running `node filterCSVtoXLSX.js`.
+5. After the files are processed, you can run `node remove.js ` to remove the input files.